Taking model-complete cores: Abstract

 \section{Abstract}

-A first-order theory $T$ is a model-complete core theory if every first-order formula is equivalent modulo $T$ to an existential positive formula; the core companion of a theory $T$ is a model-complete core theory $S$ such that every model of $T$ maps homomorphically to a model of $S$ and vice-versa.
-Whilst core companions may not exist in general, they always exist for $\omega$-categorical theories.
-We show that many model-theoretic properties, such as stability, NIP, simplicity, and NSOP, are preserved by moving to the core companion of a theory.
-On the other hand, we show that the classes of theories of structures interpretable over $({\mathbb N};=)$ and over $({\mathbb Q};<)$ are both \textit{not} closed under taking core companions.
+A first-order theory $T$ is a model-complete core theory if every first-order formula is equivalent modulo $T$ to an existential positive formula; a core companion of a theory $T$ is a model-complete core theory $S$ such that every model of $T$ maps homomorphically to a model of $S$ and vice-versa.
+Whilst core companions may not exist in general, if they exist, they are unique.
+Moreover, $\omega$-categorical theories always have a core companion, which is also $\omega$-categorical.
+We show that many model-theoretic properties, such as stability, $\mathrm{NIP}$, simplicity, and $\mathrm{NSOP}_k$ for ${k\in\mathbb{N}_{>0}}$, are preserved by moving to the core companion of a complete theory.
+On the other hand, we show that the classes of theories of structures interpretable over $({\mathbb N};=)$ and over $({\mathbb Q};<)$ are both \emph{not} closed under taking core companions.
 The first class is contained in the class of theories of $\omega$-stable first-order reducts of finitely homogeneous relational structures, which was studied by Lachlan in the 80's.
 We conjecture the two classes to be equal.
+To support our conjecture we prove that all structures in Lachlan's class are trace definable in $(\mathbb{N}; =)$, confirming a conjecture of Walsberg.

 \ignore{